 By Patricia Bennett, D.V.M.

 As a pet owner, you may not be checking or cleaning your dog’s or cat’s teeth on a regular basis.
-You may assume that all is well, as long as he or she is eating.
+You may assume that all is well if he or she is eating.
 However, all may not be well.
-If your pet has bad breath or displays any of these signs that may indicate an oral health problem that should be further investigated, it’s time to schedule an exam with your family veterinarian.
+If your pet has had bad breath or displays any of these signs, oral health should be investigated further.

-- Licks the juice and leaves the bites while at the food bowl
+- Licks the juice and leaves the bites while at the food bowl.

-- Refuses dry kibble
+- Refuses to eat dry kibble.

-- Acts irritable and/or aggressive
+- Acts irritable and/or aggressive.

-- Is losing weight
+- Is losing weight.

-Your cat or dog should receive a complete examination that will include oral health in order to rule out all possibilities and identify any problems.
+Your cat or dog should receive a complete examination that will include an oral health check to rule out potential causes of disease and to identify existing problems.
 Keeping up with your pet’s dental health can enhance his or her quality of life.
-For more tips on caring for your pet’s teeth, visit www.avma.org and search “pet dental health.”
+If your pet has not had an oral health evaluation, schedule an exam with your family veterinarian.

 Patricia Bennett, D.V.M., serves as a Clinical Assistant Professor in Primary Care at the Companion Animal Clinic at Midwestern University College of Veterinary Medicine in Glendale, Arizona.
 The Companion Animal Clinic utilizes the latest technology to provide high-quality veterinary care for the community at affordable prices.
 Call 623-806-7387 (PETS) to schedule an appointment.